Sera-ai/.github/profile/README.md

 ## Introduction

-Welcome to Sera, an open-source (NOF) Network Orchestration Framework designed to revolutionize the way you manage your security infrastructure.
-Sera empowers users and organizations to automate and enhance their security operations seamlessly.
-Whether integrating with existing security tools or developing custom solutions, Sera offers a flexible and user-friendly platform for all your Security Orchestration Automation Reporting (SOAR) needs.
+Sera is an open-source Network Orchestration Framework (NOF) designed to simplify the way you manage your security infrastructure.
+Sera empowers users and organizations to automate and enhance their network operations seamlessly.
+Whether integrating with existing security tools or developing custom solutions, Sera offers a flexible and user-friendly platform for all your network management needs.

 ## Features